 Papaya is another fruit loaded with vitamin C. You can find 224 percent of the daily recommended amount of vitamin C in a single papaya.
 Papayas also have a digestive enzyme called papain that has anti-inflammatory effects.

 Papayas have decent amounts of potassium, B vitamins, and folate, all of which are beneficial to your overall health.

 Like papayas, kiwis are naturally full of a ton of essential nutrients, including folate, potassium, vitamin K, and vitamin C. Vitamin C boosts white blood cells to fight infection, while kiwi’s other nutrients keep the rest of your body functioning properly.

+Vitamin E is a powerful antioxidant.
+It’s important in regulating and maintaining immune system function.
 Other foods with high amounts of vitamin E include avocados and dark leafy greens.

 Shellfish isn’t what jumps to mind for many who are trying to boost their immune system, but some types of shellfish are packed with zinc.